-During the three and six months ended June 30, 2018, the Company granted options to two of its executive officers to purchase an aggregate 115,657 shares of common stock that vest fully upon the achievement of the closing of the Company's IPO.
-These options became fully vested on June 25, 2018.
+There were no options granted that contained performance condition during the three months ended September 30, 2018.
+During nine months ended September 30, 2018, the Company granted options to two of its executive officers to purchase an aggregate 115,657 shares of common stock that vested fully upon the closing of the Company's IPO on June 25, 2018.
 The aggregate fair value of these options was estimated at \$474,000 and was recognized as stock-based compensation expense in June 2018.